centreon/centreon-plugins/docs/en/developer/guide.rst

 Example
 ^^^^^^^

-This is an example of how to manage performance data for output :
+This is an example of how to manage performance data for output:

 .. code-block:: perl